canax/remserver-website/README.md

 Once these steps are performed one can view the development/production server on the local host using http://local.rem.dbwebb.se/ where "rem.dbwebb.se" is the hostname configured in the Makefile.

-When you change files you need to update the local installation.
+Update the local installation when you update the files in the repo.

 ```text
 make local-publish   # Publish website to local host.